 This said, Taleem have invested around AED 2.5 million in the Dubai British School in areas that count, including a fabulous new outdoor classroom area for children at FS Phase.
 It’s really impressive – not only in scale, but in the consideration and care which has been shown in the selection of exploratory and imaginative play areas and the plethora of playground apparatus to support each child’s journey of discovery.

 One feature with regards to sport that we liked at Dubai British School is the engagement of children within Taleem’s own inter school sports competitions, these run on a ‘friendly’ basis, in addition to the competitive DASSA leagues and Tournaments prevalent within the sector.
 Facilities in this case are obviously shared between schools – a real benefit of choosing a school that belongs to a group, and particularly one as supportive as Taaleem.

 In terms of the “feel” of the school, something inevitably subjective, Dubai British School is a happy school.
 The attention and praise of children’s work is very obvious, particularly for younger children whose work lights up the corridors – but for all phases within classrooms where the passion of teachers for celebrating each child’s achievements is plain to see.

-In our March 2017 visit to Dubai British School, what struck us above all was the quite extraordinary ways in which the school engages with its children.
-A really good example of this we were particularly impressed with is the involvement of children in “Lesson Observations” – , the school empowers children to view lessons, and teaching, independently and critically, feeding back their views to the school’s Senior Management Team.
+What strikes us above is was the quite extraordinary ways in which the school engages with its children.
+A really good example of this is in the involvement of children in “Lesson Observations” – , the school empowers children to view lessons, and teaching, independently and critically, feeding back their views to the school’s Senior Management Team.
 We have not come across this before and it is indicative of the trust and strength of relationships that underpin school life.